zx900930/miholess/README.md

 **Explanation of the one-liner:**

-- `Set-ExecutionPolicy Bypass -Scope Process -Force`: This temporarily sets the PowerShell execution policy to `Bypass` for the current PowerShell session (process), allowing the bootstrap script to run without security prompts.
+- `Set-ExecutionPolicy Bypass -Scope Process -Force`: This temporarily sets the PowerShell execution policy to `Bypass` for the current PowerShell session (process), allowing the script to run without security prompts.
 The `-Force` parameter suppresses the confirmation message.
 - `[System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072`: This explicitly enables TLS 1.2 (value 3072) for web requests within the current session.
 This helps prevent issues when downloading files from HTTPS URLs, especially on older Windows versions.
-- `irm https://raw.githubusercontent.com/zx900930/miholess/main/Windows/install.ps1 | iex`: This downloads the lightweight `install.ps1` script content directly from GitHub using `Invoke-RestMethod` (`irm`) and immediately executes it using `Invoke-Expression` (`iex`).
-The `install.ps1` then takes over, downloading and running the main `install.ps1` script, and handling temporary files.
+- `irm https://raw.githubusercontent.com/zx900930/miholess/main/Windows/install.ps1 | iex`: This downloads the `install.ps1` script content directly from GitHub using `Invoke-RestMethod` (`irm`) and immediately executes it using `Invoke-Expression` (`iex`).
+The `install.ps1` script then handles downloading all other necessary components (like `helper_functions.ps1` and NSSM).

 **Interactive Setup Steps:**